-While there a many different types of Life insurance policies, they generally fall into two categories – term and permanent.
+While there are many different types of Life insurance policies, they generally fall into two categories – term and permanent.

 Term Life insurance is the simplest form of Life insurance.
 It provides financial protection for a specific time, usually from one to 30 years.
 These policies are relatively inexpensive and are well suited for goals, such as insurance protection during the child-raising years or while paying off a mortgage.
 They provide a death benefit, but do not offer cash savings.